ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/reconfig-shell-env.md

 cp .bash_profile ~/.bash_profile
 ```

-Now log out then back in ...
+Now log out then back in to reconfigure your shell environment.

 *Output*
 ```